 Receive a Request for Public Record:

 Request may be submitted in person, U.S. mail, e-mail or FAX.
 All Requests must be in writing; no verbal Requests will be accepted.

 Faxed or e-mailed Requests are not considered received until the next business day after the electronic transmission was made.

 All requests for information should be treated as FOIA requests (unless specifically designated otherwise, i.e. requests for discovery).

 You have 5 business days from receipt of the Request to provide a response.

+An additional exension must be by agreement of the requestor.
 Document the contact and agreement.

 All responses shall contain a link to the Office of the Prosecuting Attorney FOIA Summary document, www.kalcounty.com/opa/FOIASummary.htm.